Gabby Provenzano

-Gabriella Alyssa Provenzano (born August 7, 1999) is an American professional soccer player who plays as a midfielder or a center back for Tampa Bay Sun FC.
-She played college soccer for the Rutgers Scarlet Knights before being drafted by Portland Thorns FC in the 2nd round of the 2022 NWSL Draft.
+Gabriella Alyssa Provenzano (born August 7, 1999) is an American professional soccer player who plays as a midfielder or a center back.
+She played college soccer for the Rutgers Scarlet Knights before being drafted by Portland Thorns FC in the second round of the 2022 NWSL Draft.
+She has previously played for USL Super League club Tampa Bay Sun FC.

 Youth career

 Provenzano played youth soccer at Elite Clubs National League club Players Development Academy (PDA) from ages 8 to 18.
 One of her coaches at PDA was Mike O'Neill, who would later manage her at the Rutgers Scarlet Knights.
 She later played as a forward and an attacking midfielder for the soccer team of her high school, Hunterdon Central Regional High School.

 College career

 Provenzano played NCAA Division I women's soccer for the Rutgers Scarlet Knights.
 Having started as a defensive midfielder, Rutgers moved her to the center back role in her junior year.
 During her time at Rutgers, Provenzano was nicknamed "The General" by manager O'Neill, who also named her as team captain.

 Provenzano collected 103 career appearances and played 8,568 minutes for Rutgers, both program records.
 In 2021, she captained Rutgers to its first Big Ten Conference championship in any sport since the school joined the conference in 2014.
 The 2021 Big Ten women's soccer tournament named her to the all-tournament team, and she featured in the 2021 NCAA Division I Women's Soccer Tournament, where Rutgers fell in the semifinals to eventual champions Florida State.
 The Big Ten Conference also named Provenzano its 2021 defensive player of the year, and she was named a semifinalist for the national MAC Hermann Trophy.